 Immediately afterwards a number of slaves made their way to Hatteras for protection.
 They quickly erected housing which was dubbed "Hotel DeAfrique."
-Eventually a much larger "Freedman's Colony" was established on Roanoke Island.
-(I know very little about the Freedman's Colony...another item to add to my list of topics for research!)
+In 1863 a much larger "Freedman's Colony" was established by military order on Roanoke Island.
+At one time the population of the colony reached 3,000 residents, and included a sawmill, a fishery, and schools.
+A number of descendants of the original colony live on Roanoke Island today.

 Following is a sketch and paragraph about Hotel DeAfrique, from the February 15, 1862 issue of Harper's Weekly:

 "[This photo] depicts the Hotel d'Afrique, a building erected near Fort Hatteras for the reception of contrabands [during the American Civil War "contraband" referred to a black slave who escaped to or was brought within the Union lines.].
-There are upward of forty there now.
-The darkey with the pipe is 'boss' of the establishment, and obligingly sat to be sketched by our correspondent."
+There are upward of forty there now."